ClementCaton/ALGOSUP_2022_Project_3_A/Reports/Software architecture design choices.md

   - Returns a complex sound from a list of notes (music)
 - API.ApplyFilterX
   - Applies a filter to a given sound (X replaces with the filter in question)
+- API.Preview
+  - Gives a visual display of the soundwaves generated using Xplot